walaasoudy/DesignPatterns/README.md

 <h2>Design Patterns Overview</h2>

 This repository provides a comprehensive guide to various design patterns in software development.
 Design patterns are proven solutions to recurring design problems, encapsulating best practices to improve code maintainability, scalability, and flexibility.
-This README will focus on explaining five important design patterns: Singleton, Strategy, Command, Adapter, Factory, Decorator, Abstract Factory, and Composite.
+This repo will focus on explaining important design patterns: Singleton, Strategy, Command, Adapter, Factory, Decorator, Abstract Factory, and Composite.

 Singleton Pattern